 On the day before International Women’s Day 2017, Kristen Visbal installed the Fearless Girl bronze sculpture at Bowling Green.
-Weighting 250 lbs, measuring 50 inches and standing only 20ft away, she confidently faces off against the Charging Bull.
+Weighting 250 lbs, measuring 50 inches and standing only 20ft away, she confidently faced off against the Charging Bull.
 She symbolizes feminist strength and advocates for gender equality.
 The sculpture was installed with a plaque reading ‘Know the power of women in leadership.
 SHE makes a difference’ – ‘SHE’ also being the fund’s trading symbol.
 Needless to say, the act gave rise to much controversy.
 Regardless of its true intention, Di Monica argues that the installation of the little girl changes the meaning of his bull.
 What do you think?
 Meaningful statement or advertisement?

 The Federal Hall was built in 1700 as New York’s City Hall.
 Since then, the building served as the first capitol building, first Congress and first Supreme Court of the United States, all of which are now located in Washington D.C.
 At this site, the country’s very first president, George Washington, took the oath of office.
 The Federal Hall building now serves as a museum about the beginnings of the United States.

 5. Trinity Church

 Trinity Church is one of New York’s best known churches.
 The Episcopal church is located at the corner of Broadway and Wall Street.
 Services take place throughout the whole week and they even offer free guided tours.

 If you are looking for even more things to do near Wall Street, you’re lucky!
 Wall Street is only a short walk from the National 9/11 Memorial, the 9/11 Memorial Museum, One World Trade Center, Battery Park and South Street Seaport – the best sights in Lower Manhattan.